 In the 5th century, as Christianity moved through Europe, Pope Boniface attempted to change the pagan tradition of honoring the dead to honoring saints and martyrs.
 The celebration date was moved to May 13th, hoping the non-Christians would forget their pagan holiday.
 The fire festival continued.
 In the 9th century, Pope Gregory moved the holiday back, hoping to again pull the pagans from their festivals.
 Instead of overlapping with Samhain, the church chose November 1st as All Saints’ Day, and later, Nov 2nd as All Souls’ Day.
 In time, Samhain began to be called All Hallows’ Eve, or the evening before Hallows’ Day (Saints’ Day).

 When the Irish settled in America, they brought their traditions around Samhain and Halloween with them.
 Turnips were not yet common in the new world and so pumpkins, being available, replaced turnip lanterns.
 All Hallows’ Eve during early America revolved around parties and games for children with an opportunity at courtship for those unmarried.
 Non-Irish neighbors joined in the celebrations and took the traditions on as their own.
-By the 1920’s, pranking, mischief and violence took over Halloween.
-The tradition of giving candy eventually took over (into the 1950’s) as a successful alternative to reducing damage and easing the fear that had settled around the date.
+By the 1920s, pranking, mischief, and violence took over Halloween.
+The tradition of giving candy eventually took over (into the 1950s) as a successful alternative to reducing damage and easing the fear that had settled around the date.

 Rituals for Samhain

-Prepare A Path for you Ancestors
+Prepare A Path for your Ancestors

 Many cultures today believe that their ancestors will visit on All Hallows’ Eve.
 They clean their homes, prepare family meals, and line their walkway with lights; guiding their ancestors to the door.
-You can follow in this tradition through the lighting of jack-o’-lanterns and lining you walkway with decorated paper bags lit from inside with LED tea lights.
+You can follow this tradition through the lighting of jack-o’-lanterns and lining your walkway with decorated paper bags lit from inside with LED tea lights.

 Create an Altar for your Ancestor

 Create a space to make your ancestors feel welcome.
 Put out pictures of them or trinkets from their lives.
 Write them letters or write down your memories of them.
 This can be as simple as a mason jar with a few memories inside, to something much more complex.
-You can also honor a group of ancestors, using family crests, slips of paper with family names, tartan patterns, anything that symbolizes the family line.
+You can also honor a group of ancestors, using family crests, slips of paper with family names, tartan patterns, or anything that symbolizes the family line.

 Create a “Dumb” Supper Setting

 A dumb supper leaves space to feed your ancestors, the word dumb meaning silence.
-This can be as simple as leaving a bit of food out on a plate over night for your ancestors, to a full dinner in which the living family members toast to the departed.
+This can be as simple as leaving a bit of food out on a plate overnight for your ancestors, to a full dinner in which the living family members toast to the departed.
 Traditionally, a white tablecloth was used and a bit of wine was spilled with each toast onto the cloth as an offering.
 At least one seat should remain empty, more if possible.
 The family eats in silence and observes what happens around them, watching for slight changes; a breeze, a moth, a noise, to signify a family member’s presence.